the-alchemist88/Cpp_helper_codes/function_overloading.md

 # Function Overloading

-The main purpose of function overloading mechanism is naming a group of functions, which do the same job in essence when they are abstracted, with the same name.
-Thus, user of this functions will employ them more conveniently.
+The main purpose of function overloading is to give the same name to a group of functions that conceptually perform the same task.
+Thus, user of these functions will employ them more conveniently.
 If those functions had to have the same name as in C language, user would have to know all of the different function names that actually correspond to only one functionality.
 Consider this example in C language:
 ```cpp
 int   abs(int n);
 long  labs(long n);